hackebrot/cibopath/README.rst

 	$ cibopath -v update --dump-file ~/.cibopath/templates.json

-Please note that, albeit not required, the ``-v`` or ``--verbose`` is very useful if you want to see what Cibopath is doing under the hood.
+Please note that, albeit not required, the ``-v`` or ``--verbose`` flags are very useful if you want to see what Cibopath is doing under the hood.

 Search
 ------